HarmonyHome/HarmonyHome.github.io/_posts/articles/2014-02-26-article-styleguide.md

 layout: article
 published: false
 title: Article Styleguide
-excerpt: Sample styles
+excerpt: This is a sample article for demonstrating style and semantics.
-author: Albert
+author: Author
 ---

 ## This is a level 2 heading